lsa-mis/art_survey/README.md

 ## Getting Started (Mac)

 ### Prerequisites
-- postgresql (correct version and running)
+- Postgresql
-- This application uses University of Michigan Shibboleth + DUO authentication
+- University of Michigan Shibboleth + DUO authentication
+- 'ldap_lookup' gem requires a proper configuration to be in place

 To get a local copy up and running clone the repo, navigate to the local instance and start the application
 ```